-Among patients with the lowest baseline platelet counts, 66 percent and 69 percent of patients treated with avatrombopag responded in the ADAPT-1 and ADAPT-2 trials, respectively, compared with 23 percent and 35 percent of patients who received placebo.
-Among those with the highest baseline platelet cohorts, 88 percent of avatrombopag-treated patients in both trials responded to treatment, compared with 38 percent and 33 percent of placebo-treated patients in ADAPT-1 and ADAPT-2.
+Among patients with the lowest baseline platelet counts, 66 percent and 69 percent of avatrombopag-treated patients responded in the ADAPT-1 and ADAPT-2 trials, respectively, compared with 23 percent and 35 percent of placebo-treated patients.
+Among those with the highest baseline platelet counts, 88 percent of avatrombopag-treated patients in both trials responded to treatment, compared with 38 percent and 33 percent of placebo-treated patients in ADAPT-1 and ADAPT-2.

-The most common adverse events (reported in ≥3% of patients) were pyrexia, abdominal pain, nausea, headache, fatigue, and peripheral edema.
+The most common adverse events (AEs; reported in ≥3% of patients) were pyrexia, abdominal pain, nausea, headache, fatigue, and peripheral edema.

 Source: U.S. FDA news release, May 21, 2018.